lee1409/blog/src/markdown/create-real-time-streaming-data.md

+---
+slug: "/post/create-real-time-streaming-data"
+date: "2019-05-04"
+title: "Create real-time streaming data (WebSocket) using Tornado"
+---

-Create real-time streaming data (WebSocket) using Tornado
+# Create real-time streaming data (WebSocket) using Tornado

 Today learnt tornado to serve stream data to user.
 Tornado is python web framework, but it is interesting because it only runs a thread per process but still can serve many clients due to its asynchronous design.
 Wait, asynchronous?
 Actually there are many terminologies you need to know.